A brief introduction to my teaching

 I teach privately one-on-one in 50-minute private sessions.

-Please contact me with questions or proposals that will meet your needs.
+See my personal teaching page on the Irish Society of Alexander Technique Teachers (ISATT.ie) Please contact me with questions or proposals that will meet your needs.